 Watridge Lake Trail Highlights:

-- The small mountain creek running alongside Watridge Lake trail makes it a magnet for Canadian Rocky Mountain wildlife.
+The small mountain creek running alongside Watridge Lake trail makes it a magnet for Rocky Mountain wildlife.
 Seeing the larger mammals is rare but watch and you’ll see evidence of them along the trail.
 On our most recent hike we saw a pile of wolf scat!

 Karst Spring Trail Highlights